seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 playCAF()
 ~~~~~~~~~

-Plays a CAF audio file.
+Plays a CAF audio file in local storage.
 PlaybackStateChanged callback will return the status, EPlayerState_Play.

 The playback is based on the Apple Core Audio framework.
 So, the supported audio file and data formats by HKWirelessHDSDK are the same as those supported by Apple's Core Audio framework.
 The detailed information is available at `iOS audio file formats`_.
 According to the Apple developer documentation, CAF supports AIFF (.aif, .aiff), CAF (.caf), MPEG-1, Layer 3 (.mp3), MPEG-2 or MPEG-4 ADTS (.aac), MPEG-4 Audio (.mp4, .m4a), and WAVE (.wav).